Insulation Grant Criteria

 Who qualifies for an Insulation Grant?

-Cavity Wall, Loft and Roof Room Insulation are generally free of charge to anyone in receipt of a qualifying income/disability benefit or tax credits.
+Cavity Wall and Loft Insulation are generally free of charge to anyone in receipt of a qualifying income/disability benefit or tax credits.

 Grants of up to 25% can be claimed towards the cost of installing External Wall Insulation, regardless of income or benefits.